 Apart from nicer syntax, each kind of specialized function also supports new features, making them better at their jobs than ordinary functions.

-- Arrow functions are explained soon. - Methods are explained in the chapter on single objects. - Classes are explained in the chapter on classes.
+- Arrow functions are explained soon. - Methods are explained in the chapter on objects. - Classes are explained in the chapter on classes.

-Tbl.
-25.1 lists the capabilities of ordinary and specialized functions.
+Table 27.1 lists the capabilities of ordinary and specialized functions.